WonderTools/RedisCache/README.md

     * Implementing DataType in C# with ServiceStack.Redis

   * **Module3: Creating a Real App With Redis**
-    * Designing a Redis Database for an application
+    * Designing a Real App with Redis

   * **Module4: Implementing Redis on Azure**